MJoergen/x16-ym2151-tutorial/Episode_3/README.md

 1580 GOTO 1510
 ```

-The variable TI is the jiffie counter, which automatically
+The system variable TI is the jiffie counter, which automatically increments 60
-increments 60 times a second.
-The variable NT denotes when to proceed to the
+times a second.
+The variable NT denotes when to proceed to the next line, and
-next line, and this is updated in line 1570.
-In other words, this is where the
+this is updated in line 1570.
+In other words, this is where the pace of the
-pace of the music is controlled.
+music is controlled.
+Lines 1520-1560 loop over the four channels, and checks

-Lines 1520-1560 loop over the four channels, and checks whether a new note is
+whether a new note is to be processed, in which case it jumps to the routine in
-to be processed, in which case it jumps to the routine in lines 1600-1670:
+lines 1600-1670:
 ```
 1600 REM THIS PLAYS THE NOTE IN N$ ON CHANNEL C.
 1610 K=ASC(N$)-ASC("A")                         : REM SEMITONE